ramyadhadidi/paper_summeries/Compilers/notes_total.md

   - pop stack
   - color it so no neighbors are with same color
   - pop until the stack is empty

+### Spilling
+If we cannot use k registers to hold all values, we use memory.
+When:
+- All the nodes have k or more neighbor
+  - If we remove the first node, all the nodes has k neighbors

+We remove one node that has more than k neighbors, and save it to memory.
+Then try to allocate registers.